Bangladesh: What does Sheikh Hasina's ouster mean for India? – DW – 08/08/2024

 The fate of religious minorities in Bangladesh is also a major worry for New Delhi.

-They have traditionally largely supported Hasina's Awami League party, which identifies as largely secular, instead of the opposition bloc that includes a hardline Islamist party.
+They have traditionally generally supported Hasina's Awami League party, which identifies as largely secular, instead of the opposition bloc that includes a hardline Islamist party.

 Worries about volatile security situation

-In recent days, reports emerged of attacks on some Hindu businesses and homes.
+In recent days, reports have emerged of attacks on Hindu businesses and homes.

 "There is understandable concern in India about attacks against minorities and the generally chaotic situation still prevailing in Bangladesh," said Shyam Saran, a former Indian foreign secretary.